saleor/saleor-docs/docs/dashboard/catalog/products.md

 ## How to Create a New Product

-Click on the [[Add Product]] button above the main list to enter the product setup page.
+Click [[Add Product]] above the main list to enter the product setup page.

 ![Adding product](assets/dashboard-catalog/3.png)